teamstarter/gsg-boilerplate-typescript/README.md

 $ git clone git@github.com:teamstarter/gsg-boilerplate-typescript.git
 ```

 This project uses the 12.18.1 version of Node.
 You can switch to the right version using nvm.
+Install nvm if you don't have it

 ```
 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash